koii-network/blog/_posts/2025-02-13-Earn-Crypto-With-AI-Agent.md

 ---

-# Meet Prometheus, Your Code-Writing Revenue Generator
+# Introducing Prometheus, Your Code-Writing Revenue Generator

 The **Prometheus 24/7 Builder** task creates and manages an advanced **AI agent** that works around the clock to write high-quality code, consistently **earning you KOII tokens** in return.